Immunisation Guidelines for Early Childhood Services and Primary Schools – English version - HE1106

 All children born in New Zealand are enrolled at birth on the National Immunisation Register (NIR).

 The NIR provides a record of a child’s immunisations.
 This does not affect the requirement to keep a school immunisation register.
-For further information on the NIR, talk to your public health service or see the Ministry of Health website.
+For further information on the NIR, talk to your public health service or see National Immunisation Register – Te Whatu Ora - Health New Zealand

-If a child in an early childhood service or primary school develops a vaccine-preventable disease (except tetanus), then all other children who have not been immunised against that disease are at risk.
+If a child in an early childhood service or primary school develops a vaccine-preventable disease (except tetanus and hepatitis B), then all other children who have not been immunised against that disease may be at risk.
 In case of an outbreak of one of these diseases, (eg, measles or whooping cough), early childhood services or primary school principals and the Medical Officer of Health have the authority to require that the child with the illness remain at home to prevent the spread of infection*.

 Doctors are required to notify their local Medical Officer of Health if they suspect that a person has a notifiable disease, which includes most of the immunisation schedule diseases.
 The Medical Officer of Health, or their representative, can look at the early childhood service or school immunisation register to identify children who are not immunised or do not have an Immunisation Certificate.
 The Medical Officer of Health will then contact the parents or guardians of these children, and offer immunisation to protect the children and prevent the spread of infection.

 Unimmunised children exposed to measles, diphtheria and whooping cough under certain circumstances are required by regulation to be excluded from an early childhood service or school.
-When the Medical Officer of Health has identified those who should stay at home, it then becomes the responsibility of parents and the school Principal or early childhood service to comply.
+When the Medical Officer of Health has identified those who should stay at home, it then becomes the responsibility of parents and the school Principal or early childhood service to comply with the instructions.

 Early childhood services and primary schools are required to maintain confidentiality of information recorded on the school immunisation register.